 Fees cover the following program components:

 Pledge To Participate and Enrollment in Program Cost: $100.
-Michigan marinas complete the pledge and registration form.
+Michigan marinas complete the pledge statement and registration form.
 Check payments are preferred.
 Please make checks out to: The Regents of The University of Michigan c/o Michigan Sea Grant.
 Checks should be mailed along with the form to Michigan Sea Grant at 520 E. Liberty Street Suite #310 Ann Arbor, MI 48104-2210.
 Credit card payments can be processed by calling Kirby Jewell at (734) 647-9730.